 - You will be placed in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- First, have to answer a bunch of questions, such as what is your legal name, street address, birthdate and an emergency contact.
+- First, have to answer a bunch of questions, such as what your legal name is, street address, birthdate and an emergency contact.

 - They’ll also ask about your psychological and medical history.

 - You’ll be given an inmate ID number.